michaelsbradleyjr/create-embark-dapp/README.md

 The easiest way to create Ethereum [DApps](https://en.wikipedia.org/wiki/Decentralized_application) thanks to [Embark](https://embark.status.im/).

 - [Getting Started](#getting-started) — How to create a DApp
-- [Starting from Examples](#starting-from-templates) — How to create a DApp from an Embark template
+- [Starting from Templates](#starting-from-templates) — How to create a DApp from an Embark template

 If you run into any issues or have feedback, please [file an issue](https://github.com/segmentio/create-next-app/issues/new).